 Learning Certificates - these are awarded weekly in assembly for one of the 6Rs: responsibility, respect, reasoning, resourcefulness, resilience and reflection.
 These can also link to promoting positive behaviours.
+There is a focus R for each half-term linked to Skills Builder.

-Children are encouraged to bring in other achievements and certificates obtained outside school to share in these assemblies
+Children are encouraged to bring in other achievements and certificates obtained outside school to share in these assemblies.